Rashidun Caliphate: Districts or provinces

 In his testament Umar had instructed his successor, Uthman, not to make any change in the administrative setup for one year after his death, which Uthman honored; however, after the expiration of the moratorium, he made Egypt one province and created a new province comprising North Africa.
-He also consolidated Syria, previously divided into two provinces, into one.

-During Uthman's reign the caliphate was divided into twelve provinces.
+During Uthman's reign the caliphate was divided into 12 provinces.
 These were: